shusunny/BERT-Summarizer/README.md

 # Fine-tune-Transformer-summarization

 The repo stores code as part of the graduate research project for MCS of CSUN.

-The research uses several pretrained transformers, downstreaming and fine-tuning to summarization tasks.
+The research uses several pretrained transformers checkpoints from Huggingface API, downstreaming and fine-tuning to text summarization tasks.

-Including T5, T5-small, BART, Pegasus, BERT, distillBERT, etc..
+Assessments include T5, T5-small, BART, Encoder-Decoder model with bert, and ProphetNet.

+For more information, check CSU ScholarWorks "FINE-TUNING TRANSFORMERS: ASSESSMENTS OF TRANSFORMER-BASED MODELS DOWNSTREAM TO TEXT SUMMARIZATION"